 Cooking can be an effective form of therapy for people in the addiction recovery process.
-Cooking groups are facilitated by rehabilitation centers and encourage individuals to develop life skills that come as a result of learning how to cook.
+A cooking group can be facilitated by rehabilitation centers and helps encourage individuals to develop life skills that come as a result of learning how to cook.
 These groups will meet at the discretion of the rehabilitation facility or the master chef that leads the class.
 A cooking class can help its members in a variety of ways, especially recovering addicts.

 Healthy Eating Habits — Learning about new foods and what makes them healthy is a useful concept learned from cooking groups.
 Nutrition is vital for physical well-being, and healthy eating habits can help a person become the healthiest versions of themselves.

 Independence — Instead of going to fast-food chains where the food is already cooked for you, recovering addicts learn the value of being independent by preparing their own food.
 They must take the time out of their day to prepare healthy meals for themselves, and this requires independence.

 Teamwork — Addiction usually diminishes the individual’s communication skills, personable skills, and social skills.
 A cooking group allows them to practice teamwork while cooking together, making them have stronger relationships with their friends and families when treatment has ended.

 Passion — Individuals in cooking groups may find that they have a passion for cooking.
 People who are suffering from drug or alcohol addiction tend to make their substances they priority in life, making them neglect their usual hobbies and passions.
 Cooking can be something that they begin to anticipate favorably.

 Confidence — Individuals may gain confidence when they join cooking groups because they are learning new skills.
 Since the people will be adopting healthier eating habits as a result of learning how to cook, they will begin to like the way they look, resulting in confidence.